numpy/numpy/doc/source/dev/reviewer_guidelines.rst

   explain why.
 If it's not, then it's a good idea to first explain why you think the PR is not suitable for inclusion in NumPy and then let a second committer comment or close.
+- If the PR submitter doesn't respond to your comments for 6 months, move the PR in question to the inactive category with the “inactive” tag attached.
+At this point, by a quorum of at least 2 maintainers, the PR can be closed or finalized by another contributor or maintainer if the proposed changes are deemed to be valuable.

 GitHub Workflow
 ---------------